ryanatkn/gro/src/lib/docs/adapt.md

 1. [`Builder`](../build/builder.ts)s run and output production artifacts to `.gro/prod/{build_name}` for each build
-2. [`Adapter`](../adapt/adapt.ts)s run and output, umm, anything? like SvelteKit apps, Node libraries, API servers, & more !
+2. [`Adapter`](../adapt/adapt.ts)s run and output, umm, anything? like SvelteKit apps, Node libraries, Node servers, & more !

 > as we're thinking about them, `Adapter`s should not modify the content of `.gro/prod/`;
 > adapters take these builds as inputs, and without changing them,